 And it sounds self-explanatory, but what is it?

-And and uh basically, Rush, it's my goal to go down there and w with everything that's happened after Three Mile Island and the regulatory that was passed after that, and then after Exxon Valdez and the regulatory that never happened after that,
+And basically, Rush, it's my goal to go down there and with everything that's happened after Three Mile Island and the regulatory that was passed after that, and then after Exxon Valdez and the regulatory that never happened after that, I'm putting together a documentary that, as ironic as this may be,

-uh I'm putting together a documentary that as ironic as this may be is a nonpartisan documentary that really is more about when are we as a culture and a people and a society gonna come together and individually start to take on the responsibility to create the change in the future to to be more prepared when these things happen.
+is a nonpartisan documentary that really is more about when are we as a culture and a people and a society going to come together and individually start to take on the responsibility to create the change in the future to be more prepared when these things happen.

 Here we are, Rush, as you've been explaining.

-All these people in Louisiana and Florida are standing there waiting for this horrific outcome, and they can't do a thing about it.
+All these people in Louisiana and Florida are standing there waiting for this horrific outcome and they can't do a thing about it.

 Well, the will to drill is how do we look towards the future?